powerhome/playbook/app/pb_kits/playbook/pb_progress_simple/docs/_footer.md

 ### Things to Avoid
-Do not use as turbo bar.
+Do not use as turbolinks bar.